appacademy/curriculum-whiteboarding/schedule/questions/w4/w4a.md

 ## Student A

+Below are the two questions that you will be asking student B.

+### Routes

+#### Prompt

-### What code would you have to write to generate the following routes?
+What code would you have to write to generate the following routes?
 Also, which controller actions will each route be matched to by default?

 ```